 Assistance Programs

-The Financial Aid Office administers a variety of assistance programs.
-Staff are available to help students complete various forms relating to financial assistance.
-Staff can also help with budgeting and advice on general financial planning.
-Students experiencing financial difficulties should visit the Financial Aid Office.
-Staff are often able to help students find solutions to financial problems.
+The Financial Aid Department administers a variety of assistance programs.
+Staff are available to help students complete several assistance forms, provide advice on general financial planning, and find solutions to financial problems.
+Students experiencing financial difficulties should visit the Registrar & Enrolment Services Office or contact Financial Aid directly to book an appointment with a Financial Aid advisor.
 A brief description of financial support programs available at Langara College follows.
-For more information and/or for funding applications, please speak to the receptionist in the Financial Aid Office.

-For budgeting and financial planning information, please visit the Canlearn Interactive website.
+For budgeting and financial planning information, please visit the RBC On Campus education center for students in the A Building or access rbc.com/oncampus.

 StudentAid BC

-ABESAP is intended for students who have left the secondary school system without completion and who wish to pursue upgrading.
+AUG is intended for students who have left the secondary school system without completion and who wish to pursue upgrading.
 The amount of the grant awarded to the student is based on a standard needs assessment procedure.
+The current courses eligible for AUG include:

 Student Work Assistance Program (SWAP)